PHCO 701—Introduction to Molecular Pharmacology.

 PHCO 740-745-Contemporary Topics in Cell Signaling

 Multiple modules covering kinases and phosphorylation, receptors and G protein signaling, cell cycle control, signaling networks, and stem cells and development.
-A minimum of 2 modules is required.
+(Note: each module is one credit hour; therefore, students would need to take two modules to satisfy one of the elective requirements)

 NBIO 722/723-Cellular and Molecular Neurobiology.

-A two semester interdisciplinary course that incorporates principles of pharmacology
+A two semester interdisciplinary course that incorporates principles of pharmacology.
+(Note: students taking this course will fulfill both elective requirements)